gunnertech/aws-severless-react-template/README.md

 # TODO

 1. Refactor all serverless variables inside the Resource block in serverless.yml into Parameters and Refs
-2. Add integration with Serverless Auroa
+2. Add integration with Serverless Auroa via serverless.yml / CloudFormation
-3. Add example for all "categories"
+3. Add example for all Amplify "categories"
 4. Add Branch integration